Peeva Universal Scanner V3

 About ISO and non-ISO standards:

-We can categories the complete animal microchip industry into 2 different standards, ISO and Non-ISO standard.
+We can categories the whole animal microchip industry into 2 different standards, ISO and Non-ISO standard.
 Well, the majority of the animal microchips in the market are ISO FDX-B chips (~54%, based on Prashanth’s data log collected from Vet Data), the rest are Non-ISO chips.
-A better insight about the ISO chips and respective modulation, decoding are well documented in the ISO document.
-I have provided a brief abstract about it with respect to the hardware.
+A better insight about the ISO chips and several modulations, decoding are well documented in the ISO document.
+I have provided a brief abstract about it concerning the hardware.

 Note: The HDX transponders are only used in Livestock and not in the pet industry, so we ruled out its hardware implementation from the rest.